friflo/Friflo.Json.Fliox/Engine/README.md

 Two benchmarks - subset of [Ecs.CSharp.Benchmark - 2024-02-16](https://github.com/Doraku/Ecs.CSharp.Benchmark/tree/da28d170988949ee36eab62258c6130d473e70ac)
 running on a Mac Mini M2.

-Made a subset as the other benchmarks a similar only with different parameters.
+Made a subset as the other benchmarks are similar only with different parameters.

 1. Create 100.000 entities with three components
 2. Update query on 100.000 entities with two components